mozilla-b2g/marionette-js-runner/README.md

 See `./node_modules/.bin/marionette-mocha --help` for more docs on what it can do.

+Like mocha there is support for an "opts" file which will be loaded with the specific configuration for your project.

+The file must be called "marionette-mocha.opts" and live in one of the following locations:

+- test/
+- tests/
+- root of your project

+Each location will be loaded if found.
+Any option that can be passed into `marionette-mocha` (see --help) can be placed in this file.

 ## Exposed APIs for writing marionette tests

 - [`marionette` (suite/describe like a api)](#marionette-suitedescribe-like-a-api)